-Nexplanon isn't contraindicated for use in overweight women.
+The contraceptive implant isn't contraindicated for use in women who are overweight.
 However, it's possible the device may not be as effective in women with a body mass index (BMI) above 30.

 Certain medications and herbal products may decrease the levels of progestin in your blood, which can decrease the contraceptive implant's effectiveness.
 Medications known to interact with the contraceptive implant include some seizure medications, certain sedatives, some HIV medications, as well as the herb St. John's wort.
 Talk with your doctor about your contraceptive options if you take any of these medications.

-Far fewer than 1 out of 100 women who use Nexplanon for one year will get pregnant.
+Fewer than 1 out of 100 women who use the contraceptive implant for one year will get pregnant.
 If you do conceive while using a contraceptive implant, there's a higher chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
-However, because a contraceptive implant prevents most pregnancies, women who use it are at lower risk of having an ectopic pregnancy than are other sexually active women who are not using contraception.
+However, because a contraceptive implant prevents most pregnancies, women who use it are at lower risk of having an ectopic pregnancy than are other sexually active women who aren't using contraception.

 Side effects associated with contraceptive implants include:

 - An increased risk of noncancerous ovarian cysts

 - Changes in vaginal bleeding patterns, including absence of menstruation (amenorrhea)